doritoes/ipgiraffe.com/2_Lambda_Function.md

     - Click **Test** and the test should succeed.

 # Important Notes
-If you create a function URL and try to test it in you will get an internal server error.
+If you create a function URL and try to test it, you will get an internal server error.
 This is because our Lambda function depends on the API gateway to provide the IP address.

 # Learn More
 ## Minification